 A remaining limitation of our in vivo study is the sensitivity of cortical lesion detection on MRI.
 While using PSIR about 3 times more lesions IC are identified when compared with DIR [15], using DIR in vitro less than 10% of histopathologically confirmed IC lesions are detected [4].
 It is therefore likely that many IC lesions are still not identified on the PSIR sequence.
 This is particularly the case for subpial lesions, which are the most common type of cortical GM lesion seen in histopathological studies [1], but are rarely seen on DIR or PSIR [12,15].
 While this does not negate the results of the present study, it would be of great interest to know if the new IC lesions seen in this study began in a subpial location.
 It may be possible to address using ultra-high field MRI: Recent work at 7T acquiring T2*-weighted scans has demonstrated that a substantial number of subpial lesions can be seen [24].
+In addition, we registered the follow-up to baseline scans, which allowed us to more readily match lesions seen at baseline with those seen at follow-up.
+However, this registration step will have subtly blurred the follow-up images and so reduced contrast between lesions and surrounding tissues, and between GM and WM.
+Given that the contrast between GM lesions and normal-appearing GM is lower than that between WM lesions and normal-appearing WM, and between GM and WM, slight blurring of the follow-up images will tend to make it relatively more difficult to detect IC lesions when compared LC or JC lesions.
+As we only identified new IC, but no new LC or new JC lesions, we do not think this can be explained by registration-associated methodological bias, but we may have underestimated slightly the number of new IC lesions

 In conclusion, we have found that lesions that involve cortical GM rarely arise from the WM, the rate of cortical lesion formation in not closely linked with WM lesion accrual, and that new IC lesions probably arise more often in SPMS than RRMS.
 These results suggest that measuring WM lesion accrual alone is not a sufficient marker of MS disease activity and progression, and should encourage further efforts to develop MRI techniques that improve the in vivo detection of cortical lesions in MS.